Today, this process breeds the pessimism and negativity that wanders your mind until it finds a threat.

 One solution can be to look for something positive in your day, or in the days before, no matter how small.

 The main thing is to have that cue that you can call your attention to when a negative thought comes over you.

 First eliminate its power by separating fact from fiction, then replace it with positive.

 And once you've identified that constructive thought, direct your mind to it whenever your mind tends to “negate”.

 If this proves difficult, write down that thought again to discredit its truthfulness, and quickly join the positive thought to benefit.

 Cultivate an attitude of gratitude:

-It has also been observed that those who take the time to show their gratitude by obtaining a personal benefit and greatly helps them to reduce the stress level.
+It has also been observed that those who take the time to show their gratitude by obtaining a personal benefit and greatly help them to reduce stress level.